colomoto/colomoto-web/content/software/ginsim.md

 title: "GINsim"
 summary: Java software for the construction and analysis of multivalued models
 website: http://www.ginsim.org
-related-groups: cig igc inesc ibens
+members:
+- igc
+- inesc
+- ibens
+formats:
+- ginml
-formats: ginml, sbml-qual
+- sbml-qual
-methods: synchronous, asynchronous, priorities, stablestates, stg
+methods:
+- synchronous
+- asynchronous
+- priority
+- stablestates
+- stg
+features:
-features: multivalued
+- multivalued
 ---

 GINsim is a Java application for the construction and analysis of multi-valued logical models.